Everything you need to know before you clip in. Can't find what you're looking for? Drop us a message.

 You can register online through the Register button on our website.
 Registration is open now and places are limited, so we recommend signing up early to secure your spot on your preferred route.

-Entry fees vary by route.
-All entry fees include route support, food stops, mechanical support, event jersey collection, and a finisher's medal.
+Entry costs €45 per person, for all three routes.
+This includes route support, food stops, mechanical support, and a finisher's medal.
 All proceeds go directly to Irish Guide Dogs.

 Yes, you can change your route up to one week before the event by contacting us via email.
 Route changes on the day are not possible for safety and logistics reasons.